Columbarium at Calvary Cemetery, Anoka, MN

 A brass plaque for each niche provides a dignified means of memorializing the deceased with an inscription of their name and years of birth and death.

 A patio and benches give family and friends an opportunity to reflect on precious memories of loved ones.

 For more information or a brochure, please contact the parish office at 763-421-2471.

 - The columbarium structure makes it easy to locate loved ones at the cemetery, especially during the winter.
 Patio and benches are located at the columbarium for year-round visitation.

-- Cremation funeral home costs are less expensive than traditional burial.
+- Cremation funeral home costs are less expensive than a traditional burial.